-allows for interaction between affect and withdrawal intentions and sets the reference and counterfactual values for estress to $X{ref} = 2$ and $X{cf} = 4$ .
+allows for interaction between economic stress and business-related depressed affect and sets the reference and counterfactual values for estress to $X{ref} = 2$ and $X{cf} = 4$.
 A failure to specify at least the reference value of X when X is continuous will produce an error that PROCESS will insist you fix before it will estimate the model.